Georgetown Transportation

 • Improve safety through reduced crashes, injuries, and fatalities

-• Improve traffic operations and congestion by between planning how vehicles, pedestrians, and cyclists move throughout the corridor
+• Improve traffic operations and congestion by better planning how vehicles, pedestrians, and cyclists move throughout the corridor

 • Improve accessibility by promoting safer travel to adjacent businesses and neighborhoods